 Ms. Putch left Totem Pole Playhouse after the 1984 season.
 She currently serves as the Senior Vice-President of Production for NBC Universal where she oversees all of the network’s prime time programming; as well as, their live televised Broadway musical productions.

-In 1985, Schurr and Love took over as producing artistic director and associate artistic director, respectively.
-In addition to overseeing the summer seasons at the Playhouse, they staged productions that would later move to Philadelphia’s historic Walnut Street Theatre.
+Messers.
+Schurr and Love remained as producing artistic director and associate artistic director, respectively.
+In addition to overseeing the summer seasons at the Playhouse, they staged successful productions that would later move to Philadelphia’s historic Walnut Street Theatre.
 Together they produced, directed and acted in more than 100 productions until their departure in 2008.
-During their tenure Totem Pole became the summer home to many talented actors including such Tony Award winners as Jane Howdyshell and Julie White.
+During their 25yr. tenure Totem Pole became the summer home to many talented actors including such Tony Award winners as Jane Howdyshell and Julie White.
 It was also during this era that the Playhouse transitioned to a non-for-profit corporation.

 Ray Ficca, another resident company member served as the artistic director from 2008 through the 2013 season.
 Ficca, a professional actor since 1991 currently serves as the president of the National Conservatory of Dramatic Arts, a highly respected acting school in Washington, D.C.
 A Totem Pole audience favorite he continues to perform at the Playhouse when his busy schedule allows.

 In November of 2013, Rowan Joseph, became the first producing artistic director since 1953 to be recruited from outside the playhouse’s resident company.
 Joseph directed numerous productions for the Playhouse including Godspell, Shenandoah, Jesus Christ Superstar, Million Dollar Quartet, Shear Madness and Totem Pole’s nationally-award winning annual production of A Christmas Carol.
 Joseph resigned his position in July 2020.